nelci592/reporting-docs/designing-reports/report-structure/how-to/how-to-create-a-multi-column-report.md

     	there is enough space on the current physical page, the section is moved to a new logical page (column) and not to a new physical page.

-Columns are specified using the [P:Telerik.Reporting.DetailSection.ColumnCount]() property.
+Columns are specified using the [ColumnCount](/reporting/api/Telerik.Reporting.DetailSection#collapsible-Telerik_Reporting_DetailSection_ColumnCount) property.
     	Column width is determined by the width of the report in design view.
-The [P:Telerik.Reporting.DetailSection.ColumnSpacing]() property is used to set the spacing in between the columns.
+The [ColumnSpacing](/reporting/api/Telerik.Reporting.DetailSection#collapsible-Telerik_Reporting_DetailSection_ColumnSpacing) property is used to set the spacing in between the columns.
 The column width can be calculated as:

 Page width minus sum of left and right margins minus ColumnSpacing * (ColumnCount - 1).
 The result should be divided to the ColumnCount.